YoshikiShibata/oak/README.md

 # oak
-oak is a command line tool for Java. oak is inspired by "go" tool for the Go programming language.
+Oak is a command line tool for Java.
+Oak is inspired by "go" tool for the Go programming language.

+Oak is not a general purpose tool to compile and run any Java projects, but an assitant tool for me to compile solutions of Java exercises for in-house Java training courses.

 Currently following commands are supported: